YanCavalcanti-code/YanCavalcanti-code/README.md

 - 👋 Hi, I’m @YanCavalcanti-code!
-- 👀 I’m interested in Geographic Information Systems.
+- 👀 I’m interested in Geographic Information Systems (GIS).
 - 🌱 I’m currently learning JavaScript and Python languages for development of interactive maps with Leaflet Library.
 - 💞️ I’m looking to collaborate on Leaflet map projects.
 - 📫 How to reach me: yancavalcanti@gmail.com